balanced/balanced.github.com/_posts/2013-02-27-social-engineering-and-fraud-tips-to-mitigate-risk-and-other-hacker-tactics.md

 Everything!
 All the distractions with bad wife and irresponsible husband made us ignore the simple truth - what is the true cost of the DVD collection?
 It just happens to be $80 and well below the listed price of $510.0 AND it got sold out in minutes.
-Elementary my Dear Watson, this is fraud.
-As for the wife he wanted to divorce - she is the hot girl who made us not look at the magician's long sleeve.
+In the words of Sherlock Holmes, "elementary, my dear Watson," This was definitely fraud.
+As for the wife, he wanted to divorce - she is the hot girl who made us not look at the magician's long sleeve.

 ### 5. Summary